-Katherine developed the APW Series in 2011 and has annually presented the three-part course for Carnegie Library of Pittsburgh-Nonprofit Resource Center.
+Katherine developed the APW Series in 2011 and has annually presented the three-day course for Carnegie Library of Pittsburgh-Nonprofit Resource Center.
 APW enables participants to understand guidelines and prepare proposals requested by most funders, using the Common Grant Application Format and common online application formats as a reference.
-Participants learn how to develop a pre-proposal plan, research and apply to multiple funders, make initial inquiries, and prepare narrative, budget and attachments for both mailed proposals and online applications with limited character space.
+Participants learn how to develop a pre-proposal plan, research and apply to multiple funders, make initial inquiries, and prepare narrative, budget and attachments for both hard copy and online applications with limited character space.
 See the full description below.

 Participant evaluations stated the "best parts" were: "Presenter was very engaging and informative, brought up realistic and helpful scenarios...her ability to connect with people in addition to learning about proposal writing...highly interactive and use of examples helped to conceptualize the process...spreadsheets for prospective funders, budget and sustainability plan, takeaway tools and Gantt Chart...cooperative small group exercises to develop proposals...wealth of Katherine's experience and her willingness to share it."

 Course Description: Each of the three full-day seminars includes in-depth hands-on learning for components of the program or project grant proposal: (1) pre-proposal planning, multi-funder research, organizational capacity and problem/need statement; (2) program/project design and development including outcomes and practical evaluation methods; and (3) program/project budget and sustainability plans.
 Individuals should have previous familiarity with grants through training or experience.
 Participants will have the opportunity to develop or improve a program or project proposal aimed at foundations.
 The seminars are held from 9:30 am – 3:30 pm in Classroom A-Main Branch in Oakland, sponsored by the Carnegie Library of Pittsburgh-Nonprofit Resource Center.

 Each seminar (described in detail below) features PowerPoint instruction, demonstrations and hands-on exercises to develop and improve a program or project proposal using elements of the Common Grant Application Format (Grantmakers of Western PA, http//www.gwpa.org).
 Takeaways include LOI and proposal samples, outlines and template tools (hard copy and electronic files) in MS Word and Excel, and proposal feedback.
 Attendees are recommended to bring a non-deadline proposal to develop or improve during the series.

 Seminar #1: Planning Multi-Funder Projects, Polishing the Organization Description, and Presenting the Population, Problem and Need